 Helmets save lives.
 A recent study showed that riders without a helmet are 40 percent more likely to suffer a fatal head injury in a crash and three times more likely to have brain injuries than those of people who wore a helmet.

-One thing to keep in mind.
-If you are ever in an accident, get medical care immediately.
-After that, call Castle Law Office at 816-842-7100 to speak with an attorney.
-Or, you can email us and schedule your free consultation.
+One thing to keep in mind: If you are ever in a motorcycle accident in Kansas or Missouri, get medical care immediately.
+After that, contact us online or call Castle Law Office at 816-842-7100 to schedule a free consultation with our Kansas City personal injury lawyers.